gurubamal/success_taste/README.md

 For sonarqube node installation:

-1) In case you have run K8s installation steps recently, then rename Vagrantfile to Vagrantfile_k8s and also rename sonqube_Vagrantfile to Vagrantfile
+1) Rename sonqube_Vagrantfile to Vagrantfile

 2) Run following for sonarqube installation now :